zazathebassist/Zaza-Blog/about.md

 <br>
 [Twitter](https://twitter.com/zazathebassist): Tech podcast and political retweets, easiest way to reach me
 <br>
-[Local Musicians Netowrk](https://localmusicnet.wordpress.com/): Site about the music scene in LA and SoCal.
+[Local Musicians Network](https://localmusicnet.wordpress.com/): Site about the music scene in LA and SoCal.
 I am a guest writer
 <br>
-[Mastodon](https://ohnomy.rocks/@zaza): Like the above, but more left leaning and hipster
+[Mastodon](https://ohnomy.rocks/@zaza): Like the above, but more left leaning and hipster.
+I'm on the ohnomy.rocks instance, for anyone who understands Mastodon.
 <br>
 [Zaza.Social](http://zaza.social): If you really like recursion
 <br>